-Bitcoin is software that runs on a number of distributed devices ranging from smartphones as mobile wallets, PCs as desktop wallets, to ASIC for mining.
+Bitcoin software runs on a number of distributed devices ranging from smartphones as mobile wallets, PCs as desktop wallets, to ASICs for mining.

 Transactions are relayed between nodes in a peer-to-peer fashion.
 In a few seconds a given block will be propagated to all other nodes on the network.
 While insuring that all nodes reach consensus on which are the valid blocks.

-for Android and iOS phones, moreover the Wallet App is a multi coin crypto wallet so instead of downloading a single bitcoin wallet, you'll be able to store many types of crypto coins and tokens with Trustwallet!
+for Android and iOS phones, moreover the wallet app is a multi coin crypto wallet so instead of downloading only a Bitcoin wallet, you'll be able to store many types of crypto coins and tokens with Trust Wallet.

 What are the features of Bitcoin?

-Bitcoin, unlike other cryptocurrencies is considered as a store of value and is said to be the next global reserve currency in years to come.
+Bitcoin, unlike other cryptocurrencies is considered as a store of value and could arguably become the next global reserve currency.

-Bitcoin is considered as gateway to the cryptocurrencies world, based on its based status being the originator and first successful experiment on digital currency.
+Bitcoin is considered as the gateway to the cryptocurrency world, based on its status as the first successful digital currency experiment.

 Bitcoin Script Language